nicklafferty/craftycody/content/crafts/diy-how-to-mount-a-beach-cruiser.md

 The last thing we did was to wrap a little rubber insulation tape around the pipes.
 This will, hopefully, help in reducing scratches on the bike itself from the metal brackets.

 Now, onto the moment of truth!
 All that's left is to pop the bike up on the wall and hope for the best.
+It's been a few days now and she's still up there.
+I'm also not seeing any hairline cracks on the wall so I'd call this a success.

+It's a fun way to put some "art" up on a large, lonely wall and a unique way to store your bikes.